Coherent-Partners/spark-ts-sdk/docs/batches.md

 ### Arguments

-The method accepts 3 mutually exclusive keyword arguments:
+The method accepts 3 mutually exclusive types of input data:

 - `inputs`: a list of the records as input data.
-This is convenient when you have a list of records that needs to be processed in chunks.
-The method will automatically create chunks and partition the data evenly across the chunks.
-You may also specify the chunk size to control the number of records in each chunk.
+This is convenient when you have records that need to be processed in chunks.
+The method will automatically create chunks and partition the data evenly across them.
+You may also specify the chunk size to indicate the number of records that goes in each chunk.

 ```ts
 await pipeline.push({ inputs: [{ value: 42 }, { value: 43 }] }, { chunkSize: 2 });
 ```

 - `data`: Sometimes, you may want to perform certain operations, such as applying aggregations to the output data post-processing.
-This class lets you specify the `inputs`, `parameters` and `summary` separately.
+This field lets you specify the `inputs`, `parameters` and `summary` separately.

 ```ts